Located in Kentia Hall, artists offer a variety of handmade creations for sale, including original artwork, prints, crafts, clothing, comics and more.

 SPJA reserves the right to resell or reassign cancelled tables in the event of either a full or partial cancellation of an Artist Alley Table Package.

 Additional Artist Alley Badges

-Artist Alley badges are non-transferable to other artists and attendees and are non-transferable to subsequent years.
+Artist Alley badges are non-transferable to other artists, attendees, and to subsequent years.

 Artist Alley badges may be transferred to general attendee 4-Day badges.

-All refund requests must be sent via email with your full name & order confirmation number to @anime-expo.org.
+All refund requests must be sent via email with your full name & order confirmation number to firstname.lastname@example.org.